-Cours se Category Professional Core Course Course Code 20IT1L01 Cours se Type Laboratory L-T-P-C 1-0-4-3 Prere equisites 30 70 100 RSE OBJECTIVES and knowledge prov 570 vided by this subject are the ne following: 1 erals, Assembling a PC, Installation of soleshooting of PC Hardware and Softwa - 2 workplace and effection forums.
-Awareness Internet & World Wide Web: Different ways of hooking the PC on to the internet from home and workplace and effectively usage of the internet, web browsers, email, newsgroups and discussion forums.
+Cours se Category Professional Core Course Course Code 20IT1L01 Cours se Type Laboratory L-T-P-C 1-0-4-3 Prere equisites Internal Assessment Semester End Examination Total Marks 30 70 100 COURSE OBJECTIVES70 Skills and knowledge provided by this subject are the following: 1 PC Hardware: Identification of basic peripherals, Assembling a PC, Installation of system software like MS Windows, device drivers, etc. Troubleshooting of PC Hardware and Software issues.
+2 Internet & World Wide Web: Different ways of hooking the PC on to the internet from home and workplace and effectively usage of the internet, web browsers, email, newsgroups and discussion forums.
 Awareness of cyber hygiene (protecting the personal computer from getting infected with the viruses), worms and other cyber attacks.
-3 1 Productivity Tools: Understanding and practical approach of professional word documents, excel spread sheets, power point presentations and personal web sites using the Microsoft suite office COU RSE OUTCOMES Cognitive Upon successful completion of the course, the student will be able to: CO1 Identify, assemble and update the components of a computer CO2 Configure, evaluate and select hardware platforms for the implementation and execution of computer applications, services and systems CO3 Make use of tools for converting pdf to word d and vice versa K2 CO4 on, documents and small presentation tools, spread applications using productivity tools sudsheets, HTML, LaTex ch K3
+3 1 tical approach of professional word doc I personal web sites using the Microsoft COU RSE OUTCOMES Cognitive Upon successful complet ion of the course, the stu ident will be able to: level CO1 Identify, assemble and update the componen its of a computer K2 CO2 Configure, evaluate and select hardware platforms for the implementation and execution of computer applications, services and systems K CO3 Make use of tools for converting pdf to word d and vice versa K2 CO4 Develop presentation, documents and small applications using productivity tools such as word processor, presentation tools, spreadsheets, HTML, LaTex K3